-Study Design Two-part Phase I/II study of tisotumab vedotin in eight types of solid tumors: ovarian, cervical, endometrial, bladder, prostate, esophageal, lung, and head and neck.
+Phase IIa Data for Cervical Cancer Cohort (Presented at the SGO Annual Meeting, March 2019, data cutoff, September 30, 2018) Two-part Phase I/II study of tisotumab vedotin in several types of solid tumors.
 Estimated enrollment is 170 patients.
-Part 1 is a classical 3+3 dose escalation design testing various doses of tisotumab vedotin once every three weeks to establish the recommended Phase II dose, or RP2D, and maximum tolerated dose as well as the safety profile of tisotumab vedotin.
-Part 2 of the study investigates all eight indications in parallel expansion cohorts.
-Patients receive 2.0 mg/kg (=RP2D) of tisotumab vedotin once every three weeks.
-The primary objective of this part of the study is to further investigate the safety profile of tisotumab vedotin and its preliminary efficacy.
+Phase I is a classical 3+3 dose escalation design testing various doses of tisotumab vedotin once every three weeks to establish the recommended Phase II dose, or RP2D, and maximum tolerated dose as well as the safety profile of tisotumab vedotin.
+Phase II of the study investigates seven indications in parallel expansion cohorts.
+The primary endpoint of the study was the safety and tolerability of tisotumab vedotin, assessed by the frequency of AEs, SAEs, IRRs, Grade 3 or worse AEs, and TEAEs related to tisotumab vedotin.
+Secondary endpoints include ORR, disease control rate, or DCR (defined as CR, PR or stable disease, or SD), PFS and DoR.